-Today I received a phone call from a home inspector who was frustrated by an incident that had occurred on his most recent inspection.
-This inspector is relatively new to the profession, and he contacts me often, as I serve as his mentor to help guide him along in his journey to developing a success inspection business.
+I recently received a phone call from a home inspector who was frustrated by an incident that had occurred on his most recent inspection.
+This inspector is relatively new to the profession, and he contacts me often, as I enjoy serving as a mentor to help guide him along in his journey to developing a success inspection business.
 He was irritated by the fact that on his recent inspection the real estate agent had made several overt attempts to dictate what information would go into the inspection report and how it would be related to his client, the home buyer.
 This inspector is new, and has been dealing with inexperienced real estate agents in his previous inspections.
 This was his first encounter with an experienced agent, and he was highly intimidated.
 As we walked through his response and methods to handle this situation in the future, I realized that this incident had the makings of an informative blog post, so here we are!

-The better reaction would have been to (appear to) defer the authority to the agent: listening eagerly to their instruction, agreeing with them regarding the importance of their input and their assessment of the situation, and reassuring them that the items that they mentioned would be at the forefront of your attention while you performed the inspection.
-This would have easily diffused a potentially contentious situation, simultaneously massaging the agent’s ego and ingraining in their minds the fact that you must know what you are doing because you were obviously smart enough to realize that I (the agent) know what I am taking about.
+The better reaction would have been to (appear to) defer the authority to the agent: listening eagerly to their instruction, agreeing with them regarding the importance of their input and assessment of the situation, and reassuring them that the items that they mentioned would be at the forefront of your attention while you performed the inspection.
+This type of response would have easily diffused a potentially contentious situation, simultaneously massaging the agent’s ego and ingraining in their minds the fact that you must know what you are doing because you were obviously smart enough to realize that I (the agent) know what I am taking about.

 We must realize that good agents strive to surround themselves with competent and trustworthy people.
-Once the agent comes to know you, and has confidence in your abilities, they will begin to realize that they can relax a bit and allow themselves to delegate to you a portion of their responsibility to look out for the best interests of their clients.
-Once they trust you and your abilities, they realize that you will provide for their clients the same level of service that they would provide, if they were inspecting the home for their client.
+As the agent gets to know you, their confidence in your abilities will begin to grow.
+Once they realize that you actually know what the hell you’re doing, they will realize that they can relax a bit and allow you to do your job.
+They’ll realize that you’re competent and trustworthy enough to look out for the best interests of their clients.
+Once they trust you and your abilities, they realize that you’ll provide for their clients the same level of service that they would provide, if they were inspecting the home for their client.